I’ve always desired a full length floor mirror done up in a unique design in the corner of my bedroom.

 Since this was a full length mirror, I felt it didn’t need a stand.
-If sitting against the wall, it really was tall enough as is.
+If sitting against the wall, it really was tall enough as-is.
 The barnwood frame really beefed up the structure!
-Isn’t it a beauty?
+Isn’t this now decorative mirror a beauty?!

 However I decided to see if I could give the mirror more height without building anything else…

 A little white chippy bench became a great choice, since it ended up visually anchoring the wood frame mirror even more, while creating a little extra height!